baileygraff/stock_proj/README.md

 - kaggle datasets ("stonks" collection)

 notes:
-snowflake will be data warehousing tool in the future
+- using DBeaver as lightweight gui for now snowflake will be data warehousing tool in the future
 - keep in mind how this will change future work.